 More and more homegrown methamphetamine lab busts are being conducted each year in Ohio.
 The domestic “mom-and-pop” production of the drug has led to a rash of theft and burglary from pharmacies and chemical companies.
 Many supposed legitimate chemical distributors have gotten in on the act as well, turning methamphetamine abuse and distribution into an illicit and institutional issue.
 Controlled and transported by Mexican drug trafficking organizations and local motorcycle gangs, the drug has come in from major cities on both coasts.
 Although the federal legislature has banned the use of ephedrine (a main ingredient in methamphetamine production) in over-the-counter cold remedies, Ohio continues to battle an abuse problem.

 Ohio’s Caucasian middle-class population has started to more frequently abuse club drugs.
-Substances like ecstasy (MDMA), LSD and GHB are the drugs of choice for those heavily immersed in the state’s club culture.
+Substances like molly (MDMA), LSD and GHB are the drugs of choice for those heavily immersed in the state’s club culture.
 Confined largely to cities, club drugs have also started to infiltrate Ohio’s college campuses.
 Unlike other illicit substances, club drugs are mainly brought in by European distributors, with Canada also contributing to the problem.
 Ecstasy has consistently been the most popular in the family for Ohio citizens.

 The primary means of illicit prescription distribution continues to be unscrupulous physicians writing false scripts, and theft from legitimate patients.
-Oxycontin is the most preferred prescription drug to abuse, accounting for a majority of prescription-related rehab admissions.
+OxyContin is the most preferred prescription drug to abuse, accounting for a majority of prescription-related rehab admissions.
 Other prescription drugs commonly abused in Ohio include hydrocodone, methadone and Xanax.
 Emerging intelligence indicates that prescription drugs are invading new portions of Ohio’s population including different age brackets and ethnicities.